 Also like "social construction" views, the CAT assumes that emotions are the result of collective intentionality between people (for a discussion, see Barrett, 2012).
 To create emotions (as when conjuring any aspect of social reality), there must be a group of people who agree that certain instances (e.g., body states or physical actions) serve particular functions (e.g., to make sense of the world, to direct subsequent action, to communicate intentions, to control the actions of others).
 That is, there has to be collective intentionality about the new functions served by the physical states and/or actions in various situations for those functions to actually work.
-People have to agree that the functions can be imposed on the instance, and they have to recognize when the imposition occurs, although they need not be conscious of process.
+People have to agree that the functions can be imposed on the instance, and they have to recognize when the imposition occurs, although they need not be conscious of the process or agree with the imposition in every instance.
 So every single experience of emotion, or perception of emotion, necessarily involves invoking shared meaning, even if there is no one there to explicitly share with in the immediate moment.
-If a set of instances is collectively recognized to have a status as emotions that will give those instances their functions, then this, by definition, allows those instances to perform said functions.
+If a set of physical instances is collectively recognized to have a status as emotions that will give those instances their regulatory and communicative functions, then this, by definition, allows those instances to perform said functions.